graniticio/granitic/doc/ref/db-provider.md

   * Allows your code to implement advanced connection management if needed
   * Allows your code to provide specific alternative to some driver specific behaviour

+You need a database provider if you want to connect to a relational (SQL) database from your Granitic application.

 ### Minimal implementation

 For the most common use case where your application will connect to a single instance of a database